vishnupadmanabhan/articles/_posts/2015-10-24-javascript-everywhere.markdown

 {% endhighlight %}

-Today, you can create a web app, moile app and a desktop app using JavaScript, HTML and CSS.
+Today, you can create a web app, mobile app and a desktop app using JavaScript, HTML and CSS.
+That means if you spend sometime mastering JavaScript, you are not restricted in developing for a particular device.
+Apart fron powering web applications and web apps, JavaScript is powering text editors, pre processing tools, mobile apps and much more.

+Beginning with the web space, we have seen countless frameworks and libraries coming up in the JS world recently.
+Starting with [jQuery](http://jquery.org).